-Ho Chi Minh City (more commonly known as Saigon) is in the southern region of Vietnam is famous for its pivotal role in the Vietnam War and it is a must see location on your Vietnam itinerary.
+Ho Chi Minh City (more commonly known as Saigon) is in the southern region of Vietnam and is famous for its pivotal role in the Vietnam War.
+It is a must-see location on your Vietnam itinerary.

 The War Remnants Museum is an eye-opener experience, to say the least – a museum not to be missed.
-The War Remnants Museum contains exhibits relating to the Vietnam War, featuring historic photographs, military vehicles and weaponry.
+The War Remnants Museum contains exhibits relating to the Vietnam War, featuring historic photographs, military vehicles, and weaponry.

 The Independence Palace, also known as the Reunification Palace, is a very iconic landmark in Ho Chi Minh City.
 The Independence Palace was the home and workplace of the South Vietnam President during the Vietnam War.
 It was the site of the end of the Vietnam War during the Fall of Saigon in April 1975, when a North Vietnamese Army Tank barged through the front gates.